oslabs-beta/periqles/README.md

 <p>Periqles is a React component library for Relay and Apollo that makes it easy to collect user input.</p>

 <p>Periqles abstracts away the dirty work of form creation — with override switches built in for the design-conscious developer — so you can be free to focus on business logic.
 Given the name of a GraphQL mutation, periqles introspects the project's schema and intuits a form to match it.
-No more fussing with React state management or HTML/CSS — just drop in a `<PeriqlesForm />` tag and go on with your life.</p>
+No need to waste time debugging React state management or fussing with flexbox — just drop in a <PeriqlesForm /> tag and go on with your life.</p>

 >*“Having knowledge but lacking the power to express it clearly is no better than never having any ideas at all.”
 -- Pericles*